ArtchayaHas/Portfolio/README.md

 ![Screenshot 2023-02-03 234721](https://user-images.githubusercontent.com/123642022/216660175-9a0a8ced-ce9e-41fc-8cd9-46fa8a83a9ec.png)

 Application-
-This can be used in computer vision and provide satisfaction of custumers who visited at the shop without survey.
+This can be applied in computer vision and provide satisfaction of custumers who visited at the shop without survey.

 ### Project 5 Tech layoff visualization
 The tech layoff data from kaggle was used to produce Tableau dashboard for visualization.